 For example, with community‑contributed (and NGINX‑authored) modules you can locate users by their IP address and send them to language‑specific sites, resize images to save bandwidth, and embed Lua scripting (allowing complex routing and security operations).

-NGINX, Inc. maintains a repository of third‑party modules that are fully tested and certified for correct interoperation with NGINX Plus.
-When you load a module to dynamically plug it into a running NGINX Plus instance, you can be confident knowing that both NGINX Plus and your selected modules are fully supported by the NGINX team.
-A full list of certified NGINX Plus modules is available.
+NGINX maintains a repository of third‑party modules that are fully tested and certified for correct interoperation with NGINX Plus.
+When you load a module to dynamically plug it into a running NGINX Plus instance, you can be confident that both NGINX Plus and your selected modules are fully supported by the NGINX team.
+For the complete list, see Dynamic Modules.

 Third‑party and custom modules not in the list can also be compiled and dynamically loaded into a running NGINX Plus instance.
-For more detail on how to do this, please see this blog post.
+For instructions, see our blog.

 Developers are encouraged to use our documentation on extending NGINX to write their own modules.
 The documentation includes our published API along with examples.

-The NGINX Plus repository includes both dynamic modules authored by NGINX, Inc. and approved modules authored by community contributors.
+The NGINX Plus repository includes both dynamic modules authored by NGINX and approved modules authored by community contributors.
 You can access and install them using standard package management tools such as

 NGINX Plus Certified Modules are distributed by their authors.
 To access them, click the module’s entry on the Dynamic Modules page and then the Get Module button.